MatteoTrombin/Deepser-Api-CSharp/README.md

-# Deepser Api
-Let's consume the Deepser API
+# Deepser API

-Deepser is a help desk software and you can find more information in Deepser API Docs
+This is a guide for consuming the Deepser API - a help desk software.
+More information can be found in the Deepser API Docs.

-# Installation
+## Installation

-# Example
+## Example

-Login with Basic Authentication
+### Login with Basic Authentication
 ```c#
 string host = "https://your.deepser.net";
 string username = "username";